| FAQ

 wearing traditional animal skins and carrying collapsible ger-a-like

+houses.
 Today Kamchatka

 is a great destination for adventure sport activities.
 During the